2, rue des Saints-Pères, 75007 Paris

 Oil on oak panel

-Moulded and blackened wooden frame with wide mouldings, with inverted profile from the later period.
+Moulded and ebonized wood frame with wide mouldings, with reversed profile

 Newsletter